aws-samples/serverless-patterns/cognito-appsync-bedrock/README.md

 ## Troubleshooting

 - If deployment fails with `No bucket named cdk-hnb659fds-assets-ACCOUNT-REGION`, rerun CDK bootstrap for the target account and region
+- If Bedrock reports an invalid model identifier, confirm the exact model or inference-profile ID in the deployment Region with `aws bedrock get-inference-profile` or `aws bedrock list-inference-profiles`
-- If Bedrock returns a model approval or access error, verify that the configured model is actually allowed in the target AWS account and region
+- If Bedrock returns an authorization error, verify the Lambda role's IAM permissions, required AWS Marketplace permissions, and any applicable organization SCPs
+- For an Anthropic model's first invocation, complete the one-time use-case submission if requested
 - If AppSync returns a GraphQL error during testing, inspect the Lambda logs and the test output together
 - If Cognito sign-up or login fails, verify your AWS CLI credentials, region, and generated `cdk-outputs.json`